Fully graphic degree sequences and P-stable degree sequences: The known -stable, simple degree sequence regions are fully graphic

 Our first result below clearly implies the statement (P1${}^*$) from the Introduction.
 In the proof we will use the machinery we developed in Section \ref{sec:non-graphic}. \begin{theorem} If $n>c_1\ge c_2$ are natural numbers such that

-then every sequence from $\dd{n}{c_1}{c_2}$ has the \eg\ property. \end{theorem} Before proving this result we should recall the following theorem.
+then every sequence from $\dd{n}{c_1}{c_2}$ has the \eg\ property. \end{theorem} Before proving this result we have to point out that this result was already proved by Zverovich and Zverovich (\cite{ZZ}) in 1992.
+It was somewhat strengthened in \cite{CMN} by Cairns, Mendan and Nikolayevsky.
+Actually they used the inequality $4nc_2\ge (c_1+c_2+1)^2$ and neither paper recognized that this is identical with \eqref{eq:ineq-JSMnewSL}.
+However, our proof is new, and as construction \eqref{eq:simple_d0} shows, it also provides a slightly larger always graphic region.

+Before we continue our proof we should recall the following theorem.
 As the authors remarked in the first lines of the proof of the ``Theorem'' in \cite{TV03}, they actually proved the following statement.

 \begin{theorem}[Tripathi-Vijay \cite{TV03}] Assume that $D=(d_1,d_2,\dots, d_n)$ is a non-increasing sequence of non-negative integers and $n>d_1$.
 Then the following two statements are equivalent: \begin{enumerate}[{\rm (1)}] \item $D$ has the \eg\ property, \item $\eqref{eq:EG-prop}$ holds for $k\in \{j:1\le j\le n \text{ and } d_j>d_{j+1}\}$. \end{enumerate} \end{theorem}